jonphipps/laravel4-idehelper-generator/README.md

 laravel4-idehelper-generator
 ============================

-Generates a helper file to assist with IDEs with code completion for Laravel 4
+Generates a helper file to assist with IDEs with code completion for Laravel 4 in PHPStorm and Sublime Text 2.

 ## Installation